Create a community with your voice

 We support a culture of public information and discussion, which leads to a more inclusive, stable, and equal society.
 We want to listen to each other and exchange our experiences and visions concerning global and regional challenges in different societies.

 We want to reach a diverse audience all over the world and question our patterns of thought.
 We publish in three languages to encourage transnational communication and establish a sustainable transnational network.

 Key themes are the topics of gender and podcasting.
 The topics of environment and power dynamics are analyzed from a feminist perspective.

 Podcast, a tool to create a community

 Easy access, high potential, and a great impact, especially on the young generation – that’s what we think about podcasting.
 Furthermore, podcasts can provide a platform for marginalized communities to be heard and create a space for discussions and perspectives that are often underrepresented in mainstream media.
 Additionally, podcasts can be easily shared and distributed online, amplifying the reach and impact of activism efforts.

-of participants of the global survey from Reuters consume one or more podcast per month.
+of responders of the global survey from Reuters consume one or more podcasts per month.

 Podcast Programs in the Arab world

 But only one Podcast program publishing in Arabic, English & German.